Easter iloveindia.comEaster BasketsHappy EasterEaster GiftsEaster Around The World

 Easter in Poland

-Easter is one of the prominent festivals in the central-European nation of Poland.
+Like the other central-European nations, Easter is a prominent festival in Poland also.
 The rich cultural heritage of Poland is reflected in the Eastertide celebrations.
 While religious ceremonies follow the rituals of the Christian church, Easter celebrations have imbibed elements of native Polish culture.
+There are several such traditions that seem to be the confluence of the polish and Christian culture.
+Therefore apart from some regular Easter rituals, there are certain Polish rituals which make Easter celebrations, a little different in the country.